Financial Aid

 Direct Unsubsidized Loan Limits:

-If you started or completed a graduate degree previously and used federal education loans, those amounts will be considered when you file a new FAFSA form for your degree at Agnes Scott College.
-The limits for independent graduate and professional school students are as follows:
+If you started or completed a graduate degree previously and used federal student loans, those amounts will be considered when you file a new FAFSA form for your graduate degree at Agnes Scott College.
+The limits for graduate students who enroll in their program after July 1, 2026 are as follows:

 Private Loans